Is Jimmy Swaggart Still Alive? Update on What’s Going on With the Preacher

 Televangelist Jimmy Swaggart was rushed to a hospital and going into cardiac arrest, and fans are worried if they lost him or if he’s still alive.
-According to his son, Donnie Swaggart, the preacher “never regained consciousness.”
-So, does this mean he died, or is Swaggart still alive?
+According to his son and fellow minister Donnie Swaggart, “he never regained consciousness,” and remains in critical condition.
+“Without a miracle, his time is short,” Donnie told their congregation.
+“We’re going to give the Lord an opportunity to work.
+We will not retreat.
+We will not quit.”

+During a recent service, Donnie offered a heartfelt prayer amid the uncertainty, saying, “I love you in spite of my father being in the hospital.
+I love you in spite of the tears that I’ve shed.
+I love you in spite of the pressure I feel on my shoulder.”
+He continued, “We are believing God but also placed it into His hands.
+No questions.
+No complaints.
+As for God, His way is perfect.”

 Get an update on Jimmy’s condition and learn what happened to him.